aromanro/QCSim/README.md

 Paradoxes (although some of the above might be considered paradoxes as well)
 *   Quantum eraser
-*   General Elitzur-Vaidman Bomb/interaction free measurement
+*   General Elitzur-Vaidman Bomb detection/interaction free measurement

 Maybe I'll add some more things in the future, like something related with quantum random walks and/or quantum tomography, but for now this will take a break for a while.